In MyEROAD, go to Reports / Driver / HOS Violations.

 Understanding the Report

-The HOS Violations Report follows the Interstate ruleset.
+The HOS Violations Report captures violations from both interstate and intrastate Hours of Service (HOS) violations.
 If Hide Details is selected, the total number of each type of violation is summarized.
 If the Show Details option is selected, you can view each violation offense in detail.
 If a specific violation end time is blank, the violation is active and has not ended.

 NOTE: Any edits to the driver logs are reflected in the HOS Violations Report after the driver has approved the edits.

-A driver may drive only during a period of 14 consecutive hours after coming on duty following 10 consecutive hours off duty .
+The driver may drive only during a period of 14 consecutive hours after coming on duty following 10 consecutive hours off duty .
 The driver may not drive after the end of the 14-consecutive-hour period without first taking 10 consecutive hours off duty.
-If

 The off duty status includes consecutive time spent in duty status SB, OFF or combo of consecutive time spent in SB and OFF.
 If they do, they will receive a 14hr Driving Window Violation.